5+ signs of vitamin B12 deficiency

 Constant fatigue

 Red blood cell production is one of the main functions of vitamin B12.
-Red blood cells carry oxygen throughout the body
+Red blood cells carry oxygen throughout the body, including the muscles.

 Low B12 levels result in fewer blood cells being transported by oxygen, leading to severe fatigue and lethargy.
 In addition, cyanocobalamin is important for getting energy from food.